auth0/docs/articles/architecture-scenarios/spa-api/part-3.md

 ### Renew the Access Token

-As a security measure, it is recommended that the lifetime of a user's `Access Token` be kept short.
+As a security measure, it is recommended that the lifetime of a user's Access Token be kept short.
 When you create an API in the Auth0 dashboard, the default lifetime is `7200` seconds (2 hours), but this can be controlled on a per-API basis.

-Once expired, an `Access Token` can no longer be used to access an API.
-In order to obtain access again, a new `Access Token` needs to be obtained.
+Once expired, an Access Token can no longer be used to access an API.
+In order to obtain access again, a new Access Token needs to be obtained.

-Obtaining a new `Access Token` can be done by repeating the authentication flow, used to obtain the initial `Access Token`.
+Obtaining a new Access Token can be done by repeating the authentication flow, used to obtain the initial Access Token.
 In a SPA this is not ideal, as you may not want to redirect the user away from their current task to complete the authentication flow again.

 In cases like this you can make use of [Silent Authentication](/api-auth/tutorials/silent-authentication).
 Silent authentication lets you perform an authentication flow where Auth0 will only reply with redirects, and never with a login page.
 This does however require that the user was already logged in via [SSO (Single Sign-On)](/sso).